 - Spermiogenesis is the process of the formation of sperms from spermatids.

-- The formation of sperms from spermatids is termed spermiogenesis.
+- The formation of sperm from spermatids is termed spermiogenesis.

 - The process of releasing the sperms from seminiferous tubules is termed spermiation